mikey10055/nodejs_paint/README.md

   go to `localhost:7777` in your browser

 ###TODO
-- create ui with electron or nwjs
+- create server and client ui with electron or nwjs
 - host server somewhere, rather than running locally